-Mining is a notoriously dangerous industry.
-In 2017, for example, coal mining deaths surged to 15, a year after its safest year ever in 2016 with only eight deaths.
-And ever year there are deaths in other kinds of mines as well, nearly 250 in mines of all kinds including coal between 2011 and 2017, according to the federal Mine Safety and Health Administration.
-And that doesn’t take into account accidents and ongoing health issues that miners face from their occupation.
+Every year there are deaths in other kinds of mines as well, nearly 250 in mines of all kinds including coal between 2011 and 2017, according to the federal Mine Safety and Health Administration.
+And that doesn’t take into account lung disease (black lung), hearing loss and ongoing health issues that miners face from their occupation.

 The journal notes that mobile apps can also improve mine self-auditing programs, such as for fire prevention, handling electrical dangers and more.
+These apps could record amounts of coal dust, distribution of hearing protection and more.
 It concludes, “For mine operators grappling with how to manage worker and site-safety compliance, and reporting cost-effectively and efficiently, mobile apps provide a compelling approach relative to paper forms and manual processes.”

-One potential issue with the use of mobile apps for mine is problematic connectivity underground.
+One potential issue with the use of mobile apps for mine is lack of WIFI and cell signal underground.
 But Sudeep Pasricha, associate professor of Electrical and Computer Engineering and Computer Science at Colorado State University, has done research to develop underground communications networks that are more reliable and safer than those used currently.
 He notes such networks “could not only improve the safety of hundreds of thousands of American miners, but also offer new opportunities for communications and improving human safety in a variety of extreme environments.”

 Beyond its offline capabilities, Alpha Anywhere is a great tool for building safety apps.
 Many Alpha Software customers are building them in oil and gas, construction, utilities, mining and manufacturing, some of the most dangerous industries in the world.
 Using Alpha Anywhere’s mobile optimized forms capabilities, you can easily develop industrial safety apps.
 In only a few minutes, you can build a form-based app to enhance worker safety.

-Developing safety apps is so important to us that we have included a Safety and Health app in our Sample App Gallery.
-For more details about mobile apps and safety, see my blog post, Industrial Safety Apps - The Future Of Worker Safety.
+Alpha Software takes developing safety apps and wellness apps seriously.
+We offer a safety and health app template.
+For more details about mining apps and safety apps, see my blog post, Industrial Safety Apps - The Future Of Worker Safety.